pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-3/index.md

 ## Another steps in implementing CLI for Microsoft 365 context

-In our previous releases, we have taken the first steps to create a CLI context.
+In our previous releases, we have taken the first steps to creating a CLI context.
 This allows you to save time by storing default values for options that you often use.
 For example, if you're working with a specific site collection, you can save the URL of the site collection in the context, and CLI for Microsoft 365 will automatically use it when you run a command that requires the URL of the site collection.
 This way, you don't have to specify the URL of the site collection every time you run a command.
-In this release, we created an extra commands to work with the CLI context.
+In this release, we created an extra command to work with the CLI context.
 Note this is still a work in progress.
 We allow managing context settings but don't apply them to commands just yet.

 To list all options added to the context, run: